richardlam4391/Introduction_to_Data_Science/Data Science Methodology/Exercise and Project/README.md

-Many projects are on the list of this folde
+Many projects are on the list of this foldef